-Connected Car Technology: Five Keys to Accelerating their Arrival
+Connected Car Technology: Five Keys for Acceleration

 The first American automobile race was held on Thanksgiving Day, 1895.
 The winning “horseless carriage” (one of two contenders to wheeze past the finish line) zipped through the 54-mile course at a blistering seven-and-a-half miles per hour, fighting for 10 hours through numerous breakdowns and repairs, a gas refill and a four-minute wait at a railroad crossing.